pdffillerjs/pdffiller/README.md

 This will take the test.pdf, fill the fields with the data values and stream a filled in, read-only PDF.

-You can use the returned stream to write a file to disk using a standard library like `fs.createWriteStream(desination)`, or send it directly to a service like AWS (which accepts streams as input).

 A chainable convenience method `toFile` is attached to the response, if you simply wish to write the stream to a file with no fuss:

 ```javascript